ethereum-optimism/optimism/specs/overview.md

   - All existing Ethereum tooling works - all you have to do is change the chain ID.
 - **Maximal compatibility with ETH1 nodes:** The implementation should minimize any differences with a vanilla Geth node, and leverage as many existing L1 standards as possible.
-  - The execution engine/rollup node use the ETH2 Engine API to build the canonical L2 chain.
+  - The execution engine/rollup node uses the ETH2 Engine API to build the canonical L2 chain.
   - The execution engine leverages Geth's existing mempool and sync implementations, including snap sync.
 - **Minimize state and complexity:**
   - Whenever possible, services contributing to the rollup infrastructure are stateless.